 "Email addresses that have not opted into any email.
 They are used by various reputation systems to highlight senders who add email addresses to their lists without obtaining prior permission.
 They are also very effective in identifying email marketers with poor permission and list management practices."

-Major blacklist organizations use spam traps to identify spammers who are sending to email addresses that have never opted in.
+Major blocklist organizations use spam traps to identify spammers who are sending to email addresses that have never opted in.
 Mailbox providers also use spam traps to identify companies who are sending to addresses without consent or sending to very old data.
-If you send emails to spam traps owned by one of these organizations, your domain and/or our IP address may be blacklisted.
+If you send emails to spam traps owned by one of these organizations, your domain and/or our IP address may end up on a blocklist.

 How do I identify a spam trap?